 There are three fishing areas within the state park.
 The catch-and-release-only area is restricted to fly fishing.

 A separate fly fishing-only area does allow you to keep fish you catch.

-Finally, artificial lures and natural bait area has the least restrictive rules in the park.
+Finally, artificial lure and natural bait areas have the park’s least restrictive rules.

 These areas are marked on maps and within the park.